| Appendix 5: Articles

 alleviated production cost and relieve farmers from the hard

-In this transformation process, private sector is invited
+work.
+Besides, the cropping intensity is elevated.
+Transformation In this transformation process, private sector is invited

 and encouraged to participate.
 In view of expediting the